ashpe-osk/ashpe-osk/README.md

 ---

-### 🧑‍💻 About Me
+### 👨🏿‍💻 About Me

 * ⚽ Passionate about football analytics and uncovering the stories hidden in the data
-* 📊 Building projects with football event and tracking data to explore player performance, team tactics, and match dynamics
+* 📊 Building projects with football event and tracking data to explore shot quality, passing networks, heatmaps, and team tactics
-* 🧮 Working across statistical modelling, expected goals (xG), expected threat (xT), possession analysis, and predictive analytics
+* 🧮 Working across statistical modelling, expected goals (xG), expected threat (xT), Markov chains, possession analysis, and match prediction
-* 🔭 Applying data visualisation and advanced metrics to player recruitment, scouting, and football decision-making
+* 🎯 Applying radar plots, clustering, Voronoi diagrams, pitch control, and advanced metrics to player scouting and recruitment
+* 🚻 Exploring off-ball movement, player positioning, physical data, and fitness metrics to understand what happens beyond the ball
+* 💻 Deploying football analytics as interactive web applications using Streamlit
+* 🔧 Building an automated football data pipeline that collects, stores, and updates data from multiple sources for analysis and research
 * 🎬 Analysing video and tagging matches using LongoMatch to connect on-pitch actions with what the data shows
 * 📈 Turning raw datasets into visual stories that make football easier to understand
 * ✍️ Sharing my football analytics work through articles and visualisations on [Medium](https://medium.com/@oskash6) and [Substack](https://substack.com/@oseko8)